MaxSAT Resolution and Subcube Sums: Introduction

-Since \maxres\ maintains multi-sets of clauses and replaces used clauses, this suggests a ``read-once''-like constraint.
+Since \maxres\ maintains multi-sets of clauses and replaces used clauses, this suggests a ``read-once''-like constraint \cite{BLM-AI2007}.
 However, this is not the case; read-once resolution is not even complete \cite{IM-CCC95}, whereas \maxres\ is a complete system for certifying the MaxSAT value (and in particular, for certifying unsatisfiability).
 One could use the \maxres\ system to certify unsatisfiability, by stopping the derivation as soon as one empty clause is produced.
 Such a proof of unsatisfiability, by the very definition of the system, can be $p$-simulated by Resolution.
 (The \maxres\ proof is itself a proof with resolution and weakening, and weakening can be eliminated at no cost.)
 Thus, lower bounds for Resolution automatically apply to \maxres\ and to \maxresw\ (the augmenting of \maxres\ with an appropriate weakening rule) as well.
 However, since \maxres\ needs to maintain a stronger invariant than merely satisfiability, it seems reasonable that for certifying unsatisfiability, \maxres\ is weaker than Resolution.
 (This would explain why, in practice, MaxSAT solvers do not seem to use \maxres\ -- possibly with the exception of \cite{NB14Maximum}, but they instead directly call SAT solvers, which use standard resolution.)
 Proving this would require a lower bound technique specific to \maxres.

-Associating with each clause the subcube (conjunction of literals) of assignments that falsify it, each \maxres\ step manipulates and rearranges multi-sets of subcubes.
+Associating with each clause the subcube of assignments that falsify it, each \maxres\ step manipulates and rearranges multi-sets of subcubes.
 This naturally leads us to the formulation of a static proof system that we call the \SSC\ proof system.
-This system, by its very definition, $p$-simulates \maxresw, and can be viewed as a special case of the semi-algebraic Sherali--Adams proof system (see for instance \cite{FKP19Semialgebraic,ALN14NarrowProofs,Berkholz18Relation,AH19Size}).
+This system, by its very definition, $p$-simulates \maxresw.
+Associating with each subcube the minimal conjunction of literals (called terms) that is satisfied by all assignments in the subcube, \SSC\ can be viewed as a special case of the semi-algebraic Sherali--Adams proof system (see for instance \cite{FKP19Semialgebraic,ALN14NarrowProofs,Berkholz18Relation,AH19Size}).
 Given this position in the ecosystem of simple proof systems, understanding its capabilities and limitations seems an interesting question.